veritone/veritone-sdk/packages/veritone-widgets/README.md

 });
 ```

-## Getting started
+## Use
+### 1. Create an instance of VeritoneApp
-Before using any widgets, first import and call `VeritoneApp`.
+`VeritoneApp` is a container for all the widgets and widget data in an app.
+Before using any widgets, you need to import and call it.
 Typically this will be done when your application is loaded and initialized.

 ```javascript
 import { VeritoneApp } from 'veritone-widgets'